zaingova/zaingova-pwa-text-editor/README.md

 Something else to note is that data will persist between the executable and the Heroku page!

+Additionally, the editor comes with JavaScript syntax highlighting!
+The usefulness of this is limited but if you notice certain words are different colors, that's why.

 ## License

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)